mrfayntom/mrfayntom/README.md

 ## Personal Update

-Currently, my focus is on securing a **scholarship** to further my studies in ML and research.
-This opportunity would allow me to explore the field in depth, refine my skills, and contribute to the areas of research that I am passionate about.
+Right now I want to get a scholarship so I can study ML and research — which make me satisfied and happy.

+---

+## Gratitude

+I want to express my gratitude to the Python learning resource that has been a great help to me.
+I learned Python from this [**YouTube video**](https://youtu.be/UrsmFxEIp5k?si=pFbSM9L5gtr0jGL7), and I’m truly thankful for the guidance it provided.

 ---